 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Arizona State University-Tempe's score of 23 is higher than 83% of the industry.
+Arizona State University-Tempe's score of 23 is lower than 71% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.